 We started this day at the Brooklyn Museum and then proceeded to drive around Brooklyn and stop when we needed to.
 Discuss, film, hop back in, drive.

 On this day, we were joined by a journalist, Hannah Moore from London who was studying at Columbia University at the time.

 She and Mary met a few weeks prior to the shoot at an exhibition opening where she spoke about filming this video.
 She wanted to see the process for herself.
 Through out the day Hannah was just beyond the camera lens quietly observing and taking notes.

 We ended the day at a residential area of Brooklyn where streets were lined with brownstones and residence walking their children home from school.

 Mary once again played these moments as an out of place occupant just as she did inside the Chinese restaurant.

 The end out come of these types of shots, we hope, will lend to the feeling of isolation, hidden in the shadows and peering through the cracks like a Night Cockroach.

-The video has been completed and will be released in the summer of 2019 alongside the full album DOULA.
-Check out the teaser for the video below.
+Check out the full video below.
 We are already in the works to create another music video for Mary.